Fast Charging - Smart Charging - Lightning - Micro USB - Type C Magnetic USB charging cables

 www.thors.co.nz cables are rugged and durable and are finished in a heavy duty, yet supple braided nylon, guaranteed for 12 months free from defects.
 Thors cables also rotate 360° with their unique magnetic swivel attachment and they feature a hinged pivot that allows the user to continue to use their device while it is being charged.

 If your device supports fast charging then you can quickly top up your battery with as little as a 10 minute charge.
 Older devices like iPhone 6 only support 1.6 amps and comes with a 1-amp charger so putting 2 amps into it will not speed it up.
 However, many of the newer devices deliver up to 2.4 amps safely to your phone.
 You will need the original wall charger as most laptops only deliver up to 1 amp and a cable capable of handling up to 3 amps.
-All Thors cables support up to 3A fast charging – even via their unique magnetic attachment system
+All Thors cables support from 2.1A up to 3A fast charging – even via their unique magnetic attachment system.
+See specifications page for more details.

 If you have a smart charging cable you will find that the cable regulates the amount of charge the battery in your phone receives.
 This is to prevent overheating of the battery when it is either very low or almost full.
 Smart cables reduce the flow of charge as the battery nears fully charged to prolong the battery life of your device.
 All Thors cables carry a 56k resistor in them to regulate the flow of charge to your device and to thereby extend the battery life in your precious device.
 Visit www.thors.co.nz for more information